TBD54566975/web5-js/CONTRIBUTING.md

 ### Running Tests

-- Running the `npm run test:node --ws` command from the root of the project will run all tests using node.
+- Running the `pnpm --recursive test:node` command from the root of the project will run all tests using node.
   - This is run via CI whenever a pull request is opened, or a commit is pushed to a branch that has an open PR
-- Running the `npm run test:browser --ws` command from the root of the project will run the tests in a browser environment
+- Running the `pnpm --recursive test:browser` command from the root of the project will run the tests in a browser environment
   - Please make sure there are no failing tests before switching your PR to ready for review!
 We hope to have this automated via a github action very soon.
-- You can also run `npm run test:node -w=packages/DIR` or `npm run test:browser -w=packages/DIR` from the root of the project to run tests for a single package.
-For example, to run the tests only for the `web5` package run `npm run test:node -w=packages/web5`.
+- You can also run `pnpm test:node --filter=packages/DIR` or `pnpm test:browser --filter=packages/DIR` from the root of the project to run tests for a single package.
+For example, to run the tests only for the `web5` package run `pnpm test:node --filter=packages/web5`.

 ### Test Coverage Expectations